EnglundE/pasta-palace-ms2/README.md

 | Write message                  |            Write your message            | Message shown when moving to next input | Works as expected |
 | Not writing name/email/message | Click send without filling in the fields |  Alert for 2.5 sec with action required | Works as expected |

-> - Developer comment: No email validator implemented at this stage.
+> - Developer comment: Email format validator implemented as well.

 > 8. As a site owner i want to expose the restaurant to the local community: